Infinix Hot 10 price in Pakistan & features

-The Infinix Hot 10 will be available on the market.
+The Inifinix Hot 10 smartphone will be available on the market.
 The MediaTek Helio G70 chipset, which is often found in mid-range smartphones, will power the Inifinix Hot 10.

-The Inifinix Hot 10 has 64 gigabytes of storage space on the inside, which is enough to store enough data for daily use.
+The Inifinix Hot 10 has 64 gigabytes of storage, which is enough for a day’s worth of data.

 The Infinix Hot 10 expected price in Pakistan is Rs.
 20,999/-